Row-Level Security in the Database

-If your organization has already put effort into building out Row Level Security (RLS) in a data source, you may be able to use one of the following techniques to take advantage of your existing RLS.
-In order to leverage the data source’s security models, live connections are required.
-Additionally, these techniques are likely not available in Tableau Online; the Tableau username for Online is a unique email address which is not typically the user identity on the data source side.
+If your organization has already put effort into building out row-level security (RLS) in a database, you might be able to use one of the following techniques to take advantage of your existing RLS.
+In order to leverage the database’s security models, live connections are required.
+Additionally, these techniques are likely not available in Tableau Cloud; the Tableau username for Tableau Cloud is a unique email address that is not typically the user identity on the database side.

 It is not necessarily easier or better to implement a built-in RLS model vs. building it with Tableau in mind; these techniques are generally leveraged when an organization has already invested in these technologies and they want to take advantage of the investment.